-The Nationality Immigration and Asylum Act 2004 requires all successful applicants for naturalisation or registration as a British citizen, who are aged 18 or over, to take an Oath to Her Majesty the Queen and a Pledge of Loyalty to the United Kingdom, unless exempted by the Home Secretary.
+The Nationality Immigration and Asylum Act 2004 requires all successful applicants for naturalisation or registration as a British citizen, who are aged 18 or over, to take an Oath to His Majesty the King and a Pledge of Loyalty to the United Kingdom, unless exempted by the Home Secretary.

 - The ceremony must take place within three months of an applicant being informed that his or her application has been successful.

-- Ceremonies are held every 4 weeks in Swindon.
+- Ceremonies are held once a month in Swindon.

 - Ceremonies are part of the naturalisation fee paid for by the Home Office.